ToplinkGlobalCollege/2025-PRO-TLGC-CATALYST-TEAM/README.md

 **software**- This folder contains the code used to control the EV3 robot.

-**team**- This folder contains info about the team members, their roles, and a team photo.on
+**team**- This folder contains info about the team members, their roles, and the team photos

 **video**- This folder contains our robot's run which is published on YouTube.